hemeac/kiwiTechTree/README.md

 * [BetterSRBs](https://forum.kerbalspaceprogram.com/index.php?/topic/175316-15-1101-bettersrbs-v123-29-july-2020/)
   * Better SRBs is how KTT is handling the "upgrades" for SRBs.
 I also modify SRBs from mods not directly supported in Better SRBs custom configs if BetterSRBs is present.
 * [Custom Barn Kit](https://forum.kerbalspaceprogram.com/index.php?/topic/109027-18-custom-barn-kit-1120-19-october-2019-parachute-included/)
-  * Increases the initial number of parts for the VAB and SPH to be 40 as I do not find arbitrary part counts to be a fun game mechanic.
+  * Increases the initial number of parts for the VAB and SPH to be 40 as I did not want part counts to be as binding as a game mechanic.
+If JNSQ or Sigma Dimensions is detected, will increase the part count limits to 64 to help offset the availability of only smaller fuel tanks in the beginning of the tech tree.
 * [Kerbal Construction Time](https://forum.kerbalspaceprogram.com/index.php?/topic/182877-173-18x-19x-kerbal-construction-time-unrapid-planned-assembly/)
   * It is hard to argue that this mod should not be part of any game.
 The costs reflected in the engines and structural part upgrades are intended to have trade-offs through the increased construction time of your craft, thus balancing deltaV versus the time it takes to construct the vessel and completing contracts quickly.
 * [Rational Resources](https://forum.kerbalspaceprogram.com/index.php?/topic/184875-rational-resources-v1110-sep-20-2020/)